Most Famous Metal Bands and Their Logos

 Logo Poison

 Poison’s logo stands out due to its brightness and boldness.
-The band’s name is executed in acid-green shades with a sense of speed, created by elongated lines and dynamic curves of letters.
+The band’s name is executed in acid-green shades, with a sense of speed, created by elongated lines and dynamic letter curves.
 The color choice highlights the group’s image, associated with glam rock’s vivid and provocative aesthetics.
-Musicians are remembered for concerts and stage outfits complemented by their emblem’s striking design.
+Musicians are remembered for their concerts and stage outfits, complemented by the striking design of their emblems.

 System of a Down